Email FacebookTwitterMenu burgerClose thin

 Interestingly, a Morningstar study suggests that low fees may be the best predictor of mutual fund performance.

-- Your Investment Goals: Whether you’re looking for growth, income or capital preservation, know what your goals are.
+• Your investment goals: Whether you’re looking for growth, income or capital preservation, be sure to identify your financial goals.
 Different mutual funds focus on various strategies, such as equity funds for growth, bond funds for income or balanced funds for a mix of both.

-- Performance History: While past performance doesn’t guarantee future results, it’s still worth examining a fund’s long-term track record to assess its consistency over time.
-Look for performance over at least 5-10 years, but don’t rely solely on short-term trends.
+• Performance history: While past performance doesn’t guarantee future results, it is still worth examining a fund’s long-term track record to assess its consistency over time.
+Look for performance over at least five to 10 years, but do not rely solely on short-term trends.

-- Tax Efficiency: If you’re investing in a taxable account, consider the tax implications of the mutual fund.
+• Tax efficiency: If investing in a taxable account, consider the tax implications of the mutual fund.
 Some funds are more tax-efficient than others, distributing fewer capital gains, while others may generate higher tax liabilities.

 Bottom Line